Root Me Challenge - Extracting Location Data from EXIF Metadata

 - Geolocation data: GPS coordinates (if enabled)

-Privacy Alert: Even if a photo appears harmless, its EXIF metadata can expose sensitive information—like your home address or travel patterns—to anyone with the right tools.
+Privacy Alert: Even harmless-looking photos can reveal sensitive information—like your home address or travel habits—through EXIF metadata.

 The Geotagging Process